sudheermuthyala/terraform-/08-terraform-provisioners/102-introduction-to-provisioners/README.md

 ![img_4.png](img_4.png)
 ### Null-Resource & Provisioners
 - If you need to run provisioners `that aren't directly associated with a specificre source`. you can associate them with a `null_resource`
-- Instances of a null_resource are treated like normal resources, but
+- Instances of a null_resource are treated like normal resources, but they dont do any thing